 Learn the rules of changing sentence from assertive to imperative sentence as an essential part of transformation of sentences in English grammar.
 On this lesson, you will see most effective techniques of transforming sentences both from assertive sentences to imperative sentences and imperative sentences to assertive sentences interchangeably.

 Here you also need to change the structure of sentences but their meaning should be same.
-You have already seen that how we discussed over the basic structures of transformation of sentences and its other parts such as affirmative to negative sentences, assertive to interrogative sentences, and assertive to exclamatory sentences in English.
+You have already seen that how we discussed over the basic structures of transformation of sentences and its other parts such as affirmative to negative sentences, assertive to interrogative sentences, and transformation of sentences assertive to exclamatory sentences in English.
 Now, it’s all about changing assertive to imperative sentence.